The Best Website Builders in Australia

 Shopify is rather different to your standard website builder because it’s really focused on retail and inventory management.
 With Squarespace and Wix, you begin by customizing your website’s design.
 But Shopify’s dashboard is mainly for managing orders, products, and sales channels.
 Design is secondary.

 Unlike Squarespace, you can link Shopify to Point of Sale hardware (such as Shopify POS).
 Shopify is also introducing AI features to help retailers.
-As of April 2023, you can use Shopify Magic to generate product descriptions in your preferred tone based on a few keywords.
+For example, you can use Shopify Magic to generate product descriptions in your preferred tone based on a few keywords.

-There are also two new apps: Bundles and Subscription which are handy tools to diversify your website’s offerings.
+There are also some useful sales apps: Bundles and Subscription which are handy tools to diversify your website’s offerings.
 The Bundles app can be used to create bundles and if you have Shopify Plus, you can create custom bundles using Shopify APIs.
 A bundle is typically different but related products sold together or products which aren’t sold separately but are sold together.

 The Shopify Subscription is a free app that can be used to select specific products for subscription and customise delivery frequencies.
 Your customers can set up a subscription, pause, or skip orders.
 The subscription app opens up another revenue stream for your business and encourages customer loyalty.